srujan0403/GDP2_Project_Group3/Daily Updates.md

 ###### Sindhuja Vilipala
 I have searched some datasets on images that we use in our project for the classification of data.
 And we were suggested to do classification of data.

+###### Naina Sahiri
+A few image datasets were searched, and the team presented the results to the client.

 -------------------------------------------------------------------------------------------------------------